Dotunj/generateotp/readme.md

 GenerateOTP is a simple service that allows you to generate and validate OTP code

 ## Official Documentation
-Documentation can be found on the [Generate OTP website](https://lumen.laravel.com/docs).
+Documentation can be found on the [GenerateOTP website](https://www.generateotp.com/).

 ## License